Fusion of Visual-Inertial Odometry with LiDAR Relative Localization for Cooperative Guidance of a Micro-Scale Aerial Vehicle: Introduction

 \subsubsection{Contributions}

-Each cooperative navigation approach suffers from the drawbacks of its relative localization method.
-Our method can accurately obtain 3D positions of \acp{UAV} without prior knowledge of their size or any visual markers.
-It is robust to low illumination due to the nature of the \ac{lidar} sensor and does not require any additional hardware apart from the 3D \ac{lidar}.
+The proposed relative localization method can accurately obtain 3D positions of \acp{UAV} without prior knowledge of their size.
+It is robust to low illumination due to the nature of the \ac{lidar} sensor and does not require any additional hardware apart from the 3D \ac{lidar} that is simultaneously used for the ego-localization of the primary \ac{UAV}.
 Our approach poses minimal requirements on the secondary \ac{UAV}, making the method compatible with a number of commercially-available \acp{UAV} and state-of-the-art \ac{VIO} algorithms.
 It requires no prior information about the initial \ac{UAV} poses.
+It is worth mentioning that the proposed approach is not limited to the use of \ac{VIO} algorithms on board the secondary \ac{UAV}, but can be easily applied to any odometry method providing localization data in some local reference frame thanks to its loosely-coupled nature.